-Mark October 11, 2017 on Your Calendar for the "Recognizing Genius" Scholar Awards Luncheon
+Mark Tuesday, October 30, 2018 on Your Calendar for the next "Recognizing Genius" Scholar Awards Luncheon

 Support ARCS Oregon and mingle with outstanding graduate science students by attending the "Recognizing Genius" Scholar Awards Luncheon on October 11, 2017 at the Portland Art Museum.

-Each year, the Oregon Chapter honors our scholars at our signature event, the Scholar Awards Luncheon.
 This annual luncheon showcases the ARCS Foundation mission, our scholars, and the universities we support with a poster session, a scholar speaker and a keynote address.
 Business and community leaders, university presidents and faculty, and ARCS Oregon members come together to support the ARCS scholars who will be our future leaders and drive innovation and the economy for decades to come.
-Read about the 2016 luncheon.
+Read about the 2017 luncheon.

-This year's keynote speaker is Dr. Geri Richmond, known for her study of complex surface chemistry, her service on national science boards, and her work advancing women in science.
+Dr. Geri Richmondis known for her study of complex surface chemistry, her service on national science boards, and her work advancing women in science.
 Richmond is a professor of chemistry and the Presidential Chair in Science at the University of Oregon.
 She serves as U.S. science envoy to Vietnam, Laos, Cambodia, Burma, and Thailand, is a member of the National Science Board, the National Academy of Sciences, and is a fellow of multiple associations and societies, including the American Academy of Arts and Sciences (AAAS), and the Association for Women in Science.
 She co-founded COACh, the Committee on the Advancement of Women Chemists, working to increase the number of women scientists and support their success through programs and mentoring.
 President Barack Obama awarded Dr. Richmond a National Medal of Science, the highest scientific honor bestowed by the United States.
+In 2018 she will receive the 2018 Priestly Medal, the highest honor of the American Chemical Society.

 Dr. Reyes is the co-founder of NuScale Power and co-designer of the NuScale passively-cooled small nuclear reactor.
 He is an internationally recognized expert on passive safety system design, testing and operations for nuclear power plants.
 He has served as a United Nations International Atomic Energy Agency (IAEA) technical expert on passive safety systems.
 He is a co-inventor on over 100 patents granted or pending in 20 countries.
 He is the recipient of two national awards; the 2013 Nuclear Energy Advocate Award and the 2014 American Nuclear Society Thermal Hydraulic Division Technical Achievement Award.
 Dr. Reyes is an endowed Chair Professor of Nuclear Engineering at Oregon State University (OSU) and former Department Head.
 Dr. Reyes was the OSU principal investigator for the Westinghouse AP600 and AP1000 certification test programs sponsored by the USNRC, the U.S. Department of Energy and Westinghouse.